hsulab-arc/COMBINE/README.md

 * Step 3) Using pairwise2 (Biopython) local alignment mode with the scoring scheme of (match: 1, mismatch: 0, opening gap: -1, extending gap: -1), IDs that had an alignment score higher than 12 with any other domains’ expected 301 bp NGS reads were removed.
-Also, 10 IDs were chosen to be spread across the 301 bp region as evenly as possible by executing Library1_step3.py.
+Also, 10 IDs were chosen to be spread across the 301 bp region as evenly as possible by executing Library1_step3.py.  (~25 min)